Shared Expense Tracker

 Roommates

 For shared rent extras, utilities, groceries, household items, and recurring home costs that should stay visible without constant settling up.
-If you share rent, utilities, groceries, and household costs with people you live with, see the dedicated roommate expense tracker.
+For roommate-specific rules around rent, utilities, groceries, and household supplies, read how to split rent, utilities, and groceries with roommates.
+If you share ongoing costs with people you live with, see the dedicated roommate expense tracker.
+For the full household method, read the roommate-specific guide to tracking money between roommates.

 Good fit for: rent-related costs, utility bills, household supplies, and recurring shared purchases.